tvtaerum/cGANs_housekeeping/README.md

 It's worth remembering that the GAN process sees the images at the pixel level - they see every spot and wrinkle, every imperfection.
 ![real faces](images/sampleRealImages.png)

+In spite of all the imperfections in individual images, my belief is the final results are impressive.
+Selecting out only facces featured as attractive to begin with may have aided in obtaining results which had considerable clarity.

 ### 5.  how can I use embedding when I have descriptions of images?
 There are circumstances where we want to insure that a generated image has particular characteristics, such as a face being attractive, selecting a particular gender, and having facial features such as high cheek bones and large lips.
 Looking into the near future, it will be possible to create realistic GAN generated images of models wearing fashionable clothing, with specific expressions, and poses for catalogues.
 In this example, we could enter in the attributes:  attractive, female, high cheek bones, and large lips.